Business Scholars Program

 - Connect with Fisher College of Business

-- Business Scholars participate in Fisher Citizenship Program activities which foster personal growth, sponsor leadership development events, and encourage first year involvement in Fisher College of Business student organizations.
-Once Business Scholars complete all the requirements of the program they officially become "Fisher Citizens."
+- Business Scholars participate in the Fisher Citizenship Program activities which foster personal growth, leadership development, and encourage First Year involvement in Fisher College of Business student organizations.
+Once Business Scholars complete the requirements of the program they officially become “Fisher Citizens.”

 - Learn about the Global Business Environment

-- Business Scholars have the opportunity to travel to a major national business center within the United States to meet and network with Fisher alumni, visit businesses, experience cultural events and practice networking skills.
+- Business Scholars have the opportunity to travel to a major national business center within the United States to meet and network with Fisher alumni, visit national and international companies, experience cultural events and practice networking skills.

-Candidates may major in any discipline with preference given to students intending to enroll in academic areas within Fisher College of Business.
-Candidates must have a strong passion for pursuing business, a desire to network with business professionals, an aspiration to gain knowledge concerning business career possibilities, a curiosity to understand the business culture and business environment and an interest in developing business related skills.
+Candidates may major in any discipline with preference given to students intending to enroll in academic areas within the Fisher College of Business.
+Candidates must have: